richardanaya/yokai/README.md

 ### Double wide symbols and color variation

-Every entity in the game is represented by a double wide character to make use of unicode symbols and allow more lively variation of entities.
+Every entity in the game is represented by a double wide character to make use of unicode symbols and have color alternatives to allow more lively variation of entities.